DyvakYA/Patterns/README.md

 # Introduction

-Design patterns are formalized bes practices that the programmer can use to solve common problems when designing an application or system.
+Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

 Design patterns can speed up the development process by providing tested, proven